National Research Council of Sri Lanka: History

-The National Research Council of Sri Lanka (NRC) was established by President Chandrika Kumaratunga on April 20th, 1999, with Professor Aries Kovoor appointed as the founding Chairman.
-In July 2007, President Mahinda Rajapaksa formalized the NRC's establishment as a Special Agency through a warrant issued under Article 33 of the Constitution by exercising the powers vested in him, with Professor Eric Karunanayake appointed as Chairman.
-Since its inception, Professor Janaka de Silva has represented the NRC and was appointed Chairman by President Mahinda Rajapakse through a presidential directive on September 9th, 2013.
-Under Professor Janaka de Silva's leadership, the NRC was established as a statutory body through an act of parliament in 2016.
+The National Research Council of Sri Lanka (NRC) was established by President Chandrika Kumaratunga on April 20, 1999 with Aries Kovoor appointed as the founding Chairman.
+In July 2007, President Mahinda Rajapaksa formalized the NRC's establishment as a Special Agency through a warrant issued under Article 33 of the Constitution by exercising the powers vested in him, with Eric Karunanayake appointed as Chairman.
+Since its inception, Janaka de Silva has represented the NRC and was appointed Chairman by President Mahinda Rajapaksa through a presidential directive on September 9, 2013.
+Under Janaka de Silva's leadership, the NRC was established as a statutory body through an act of parliament in 2016.